The Rule of Thirds

 The Degree Guide is a resource to assist you in course planning and degree tracking, but it is not an official guarantee of degree completion.
 You should always consult with your CHC and major advisors to discuss your progress and verify that you are satisfying the necessary requirements.

 Grades and Minimum Grade Point Average (GPA)

-If your GPA slips below 3.0 your CHC advisor will work with you to develop a plan to get you back on track.
-During this time you will be on honors college probation, meaning that you will still be able to enroll in CHC courses and work towards completion of your graduation requirements.
+If your GPA slips below 3.0, you will be placed on honors college probation, and your CHC advisor will work with you to develop a plan to get you back on track.
+Students on probation will still be able to enroll in CHC courses and work toward completion of graduation requirements.